Published on Thursday 5 May 2016 13:20

 Ten Second Review

-Bigger, better looking and more efficient, Renault's fourth generation Clio returns the company to volume credibility in the supermini sector.
-Bubbling with personality, it's an effervescent statement of intent from the Gallic brand.
+Renault's bigger, better looking and more efficient fourth generation Clio supermini has proved quite successful in returning the company to volume credibility in this important sector.
+Bubbling with personality, it's an effervescent statement of intent from the Gallic brand - and well equipped too, with most variants now including features like DAB radio.
 Looking for a small car in this segment?
 You're looking here at the state-of-the-art.

 Is it possible to overstate the importance of the fourth generation Renault Clio?
 Not easily.
 Here's a company that some feel has rather lost its way in recent times, ditching distinctive models and letting others fester in pursuit of an electrically-powered motoring future the market still isn't quite ready for.
 Until it is, Renault needs to get its core cars right.
 No, let's be more specific: it needs to get this Clio right.

-But it's back - or so we're promised - in a fourth generation guise that returns Renault to its roots as a maker of small cars that are fun, frisky and individual.
-Pretty as a picture and as sporty as you could ask a car of this kind to be, it claims to offer a sense of esprit that's been recently lacking, not only from its brand but also from the supermini sector as a whole.
+In 2013, it looked as if the French brand might have done just that, the current fourth generation Clio launching with smarter looks, better efficiency and cutting-edge connectivity.
+The idea was to return Renault to its roots as a maker of small cars that are fun, frisky and individual.
+Pretty as a picture and as sporty as you could ask a car of this kind to be, this MK4 model claims to offer a sense of esprit that's been recently lacking, not only from its brand but also from the supermini sector as a whole.
 Let's put it to the test.

 That Renault can engineer a small car with handling to bring a smile to your face has never been in doubt.
 There are plenty of rorty little Renaultsport Clios around that testify to that.
 It's a long time though, since we've seen an ordinary affordable Clio replicate a properly dynamic driving experience for anyone to enjoy.
 This fourth generation version has to do just that and be more than just a pretty face.